red-data-tools/red_amber/doc/DataFrame.md

   ```

   - Option `:name` is the key of the column which came **from key names**.
+    The default value is `:NAME` if it is not specified.
   - Option `:value` is the key of the column which came **from values**.
+    The default value is `:VALUE` if it is not specified.

   ```ruby
   import_cars.to_long(:Year, name: :Manufacturer, value: :Num_of_imported)